 - At-home — the test is completed at home with no hospital visits

 - Long-term — the duration of the test can be between 3 to 10 days, depending on what your doctor recommends

 - Ambulatory — you wear a portable EEG-ECG device and are able to move about freely in your home

 By extending the monitoring period for 3-10 days, there is a higher chance of capturing an event if it occurs.
 Being in the home with the ability to move freely exposes you to your natural environment and possible event triggers.

-Our EEG test is done together with an electrocardiogram (ECG) so that your doctor can determine if the events you are experiencing are coming from your brain or your heart, or possibly even both.
+Our EEG test is done together with an electrocardiogram (ECG or EKG) so that your doctor can determine if the events you are experiencing are coming from your brain or your heart, or possibly even both.
 Heart conditions can sometimes be confused with brain conditions because symptoms can look similar.
 This is why ECG is so important for understanding what is really going on.
 Many peoples’ diagnoses have changed after their ECG results revealed that they don’t have epilepsy at all.

 Seer Medical’s monitoring also includes video, which captures what your body does during an event.
 There are many different types of seizures associated with different types of epilepsy.
 Most seizures are nothing like the ones you may have seen depicted in the movies.
 Some seizures involve no more than staring absently for a few seconds.
 If you experience any kind of seizure, the video will help to classify the type and guide the right treatment plan.